 3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-A copy of the FERPA form is available at the Office of the Registrar webpage.
+A copy of the FERPA form is available at the Registrar's Office webpage.

 The College may disclose education records in certain other circumstances: